What is Sports Management?

 They can run the front office, work behind the scenes or act as the interface between players, coaches and the media.
-In all of these sports management roles, energy, motivation, good sportsmanship and teamwork are considered strong assets.
+In all these sports management roles, energy, motivation, good sportsmanship and teamwork are considered strong assets.

-There’s more to a job in the sports management than first meets the eye.
+There’s more to a job in sports management than first meets the eye.
 Getting these coveted jobs takes hustle, of course, but also demands excellent analytical thinking, communication skills and stand-out business savvy.

 The most serious players in the field start with a degree in sports management at an established, accredited university.

-You can start your career off with a bachelor’s degree or choose a master’s degree, a concentration in athletic administration or international sports management or an MBA.
 To help decide which is right for you, here’s a closer look at what sports management is all about and how to choose the program to best matches your goals.